 - Cable barriers are often less expensive to install than other barriers, providing an effective transportation safety solution at less cost.

 Cable barriers are not effective or appropriate for every roadway or situation.
 For instance, the design of cable barriers require a certain amount of space between the edge of the roadway and the barrier.
 Roadway speeds also impact the effectiveness and placement of cable barriers.
 High-traffic divided highways with larger medians are good candidates for cable barriers.
 The Nevada Department of Transportation conducts extensive surveys, considering such things as accident history, traffic speeds and volume, road grade and angle and size and slope of median to determine the safest, most effective safety measures for state roadways.
 With many rural roadways within the state of Nevada, there are less-traveled roadways that do not warrant the expense of cable barrier rail.
-Currently, the Nevada Department of Transportation has, or will, install cable barrier on U.S. 395 between Carson City and Minden, as well as on the Carson City Freeway.

 Like all technology, cable barriers can not provide protection in every circumstance.
 Here are some important safety tips drivers can follow to help stay safe while driving: